Balkaneros91/roll-the-dice/README.md

 ### Frameworks, Libraries & Programs Used

-I have followed CI recommendation and used Github plus Gitpod.
+As recommended by CI I have used Github plus Gitpod.

-For wireframes I have used the programme Visily.
+I have used Visily to create the wireframes.

 ## Deployment & Local Development

 ### Deployment

-[View live site on Github Pages](https://balkaneros91.github.io/whatsss-the-tea/) add last
+[View live site on Github Pages](https://balkaneros91.github.io/whatsss-the-tea/)

 ### Local Development

 If you wish to clone my project, please see the following steps below: